saifkhanengr/LLM-from-scratch/README.md

 * The `Notebook.ipynb` file walks you through everything step by step from scratch.
 * The `utils.py` file contains the same essential code as the notebook, but organized in one place for convenience.
+* The `ChatSPE` folder contains three files: `app.py`, `model.py`, and `requirements.txt` (and forth file would be model), all are used for production.
+For all the glory details, see Section 13 in the `Notebook.ipynb`.

 Below is what is covered in the `Notebook.ipynb` (with math and code):